Radhe Maa

-Sukhvinder Kaur (born 4 April 1965), better known as Radhe Maa, is a self styled Indian "godwoman".
-She has been involved with families in Mukerian, Punjab, Mumbai, Delhi, Haryana and abroad.
-She was born in Dorangala village, Gurdaspur district in Punjab.
-She made her debut in TV as a guest in Bigg Boss 14.
+Sukhvinder Kaur (born 4 April 1965), better known as Radhe Maa, is an Indian guru and godwoman.
+She has been involved with families in Mukerian, Mumbai, Delhi, Haryana and abroad.
+She made her television debut as a guest on Bigg Boss 14.

 Early life

+Sukhvinder Kaur was born in Dorangala village, Gurdaspur district in Punjab.
 Her followers state that she was drawn to spirituality as a child, and spent a lot of time at the Kali temple in her village.
 However, according to people of her village, she did not show any spiritual leanings as a child.
-Kaur studied till Class IV.
+Kaur studied till the 4th standard.

 As a spiritual leader

-During her early years in Mumbai, Radhe Maa used to frequently travel back to Hoshiarpur and Kapurthala in Punjab for satsangs.
-Later she started giving her money to poor for gaining more followers in Mumbai, Delhi and other cities.
-A lot of veteran Bollywood and TV actors/actresses are also reported to be bhakts (devotees) of Radhe Maa.
-A well known Bollywood director Subhash Ghai visited Radhe Maa to take her blessings.
-In December 2017, Radhe Maa was declared as a fake baba by Akhil Bharatiya Akhara Parishad, an organisation of Hindu Sants (saints) and Sadhus (ascetics) in India.
+During her early years in Mumbai, Kaur used to frequently travel back to Hoshiarpur and Kapurthala in Punjab for satsang.
+Later she started giving out money to poor for gaining more followers in Mumbai, Delhi and other cities.

+A lot of veteran Bollywood and TV actors are also reported to be bhakt (devotees) of Kaur.

+Bollywood film director Subhash Ghai visited her to take her blessings.

+In December 2017, Kaur was declared a "fraud" by Akhil Bharatiya Akhara Parishad, an organisation of Hindu Sants (saints) and Sadhus (ascetics) in India.

 Legal issues and controversies

-In 2015, a woman named Niki Gupta filed a complaint alleging that Radhe Maa had instigated her in-laws to harass her for dowry; in response, Radhe Maa was granted anticipatory bail by the Bombay High Court.
+In 2015, a woman named Niki Gupta filed a complaint alleging that Kaur had instigated her in-laws to harass her for dowry; in response, Kaur was granted anticipatory bail by the Bombay High Court, which directed her to cooperate with Kandivali police during the investigation.

-In 2016, the Kandivali police submitted a charge sheet in that dowry harassment case but omitted Radhe Maa’s name, citing lack of evidence.
+In 2016, Kandivali police submitted a charge sheet in that dowry harassment case but omitted Kaur's name, citing lack of evidence.

-In April 2017, the Bombay High Court asked the police to record the complainant’s statement and reevaluate the probe.
+In April 2017, the Bombay High Court asked the police to record the complainant's statement and reevaluate the probe.

-In 2023, a sessions court rejected Radhe Maa’s plea to quash a defamation suit filed by Gupta, in which Gupta claimed that Radhe Maa’s remarks in a television interview had defamed her.
+In 2023, a sessions court rejected Kaur's plea to quash a defamation suit filed by Gupta, in which Gupta claimed that Kaur's remarks in a television interview had defamed her.